xamarin/mini-hacks/twilio-2016/README.md

 Once you have it set up correctly, open it in your browser and you should be looking at a chat application.
 You've been granted an access token by the server and assigned a random username.
 We'll use this same server infrastructure to request a token for our mobile application so keep it running and keep the URL handy.
 I'll refer to this URL later as `YOUR_TOKEN_SERVER_URL`.

+**Note:**
+If you are on Windows and targeting iOS or if you are trying to run on device, the server running on `localhost` won't be reachable on the public internet.
+You have two choices.
+One option is deploying the project to a web server (or to Azure, Heroku, etc.) and using that URL instead of `localhost`.
+Alternatively, you can use something like [ngrok](http://ngrok.com) to create an HTTP tunnel to your `localhost` instance.
+You can [follow this post](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html) to see how and why you might want to use ngrok.
+If you're on Windows, make sure to run ngrok like this: `ngrok http [your port] -http-header="localhost:[your port]"`

 Now it's time to choose your adventure.
 Open up the mini hack solution and jump to the platform you'd like to build your chat application in:

 - [iOS](#ios)